Addition: Real numbers

 This definition was first published, in a slightly modified form, by Richard Dedekind in 1872.

-The commutativity and associativity of real addition are immediate; defining the real number 0 to be the set of negative rationals, it is easily seen to be the additive identity.
+The commutativity and associativity of real addition are immediate; defining the real number 0 as the set of negative rationals, it is easily seen as the additive identity.
 Probably the trickiest part of this construction pertaining to addition is the definition of additive inverses.

-Unfortunately, dealing with multiplication of Dedekind cuts is a time-consuming case-by-case process similar to the addition of signed integers.
+Unfortunately, dealing with the multiplication of Dedekind cuts is a time-consuming case-by-case process similar to the addition of signed integers.
 Another approach is the metric completion of the rational numbers.
 A real number is essentially defined to be the limit of a Cauchy sequence of rationals, lim an.
 Addition is defined term by term: